Frequently Asked Questions

 No, it is considered an "extra-curricular" activity.

-I'm a high school senior.
+I'm a high school junior or senior.
 How can I truly experience what it's like to be a member of the Spirit of Gold?

-We invite junior and senior band members who are serious about attending Vanderbilt to be our guest at the home football game of their choice.
-You'll be with us from the moment we step off to the stadium, and we guarantee there is no better way to experience the SOG and SEC Football than enjoying it with 30,000 other Commodore fans!
+We invite junior and senior band members to join us at Band Day.
+You'll be with us from the moment we step off to the stadium and on the field, performing at halftime.
+There is no better way to experience the SOG and SEC Football than enjoying it with other Commodore fans!
+If Band Day does not fit your schedule, please contact us to see if you can attend a different game.
 For more information or to schedule a visit, contact us today!

 Do I have to be in a concert band to be in marching band?